cloudmesh/cloudmesh-docker-eve/README.rst

 ----------

 We are providing a simple set of tests that verify the integration of docker into cloudmesh.
-They can either be run with `nosetests` or `py.test`.
+They can either be run with `nosetests` .

 Use::

-  py.test
+  nosetests -v --nocapture tests/test_docker.py nosetests -v --nocapture tests/test_swarm.py

 to check them out and see if the tests succeed.